 |Figure 2: Comparison between the IgG antibody and scFv.|

 Because the entire antibody molecule is not necessary for antigen binding, the variable regions alone can be generated as a fusion protein.
 An ScFv is made up of the variable regions of the heavy and light chains fused together to form a single protein that can recognize the target protein (Wang et al., 2013).
 These proteins are also plasmid-derived.
 However, a disadvantage to ScFv is their lower affinity for their target protein compared to whole antibodies (Crivianu-Gaita 2016).
+Get more details on ScFvs in this article: Antibodies 101: Single Chain Fragment Variables (scFvs).

 |Figure 3: Comparison of the Hcab and nanobody.|